maxolek/chess/README.md

 # Tomahawk Chess Engine

-Tomahawk is a high-performance chess engine written in C++ with a Python-based testing and visualization framework.
-It combines modern search algorithms, efficient move generation, and a rich evaluation function to deliver competitive gameplay and easy experimentation.
+Tomahawk is a NNUE chess engine written in C++ with a Python testing framework.
+It utilizes the UCI protocal.

 Play at https://lichess.org/@/tomahawkBOT